thesquib/yosemite-google-icon-hack/README.md

 yosemite-google-drive-fix
 =========================

-Fixes the Google Drive menu bar icon when using the dark theme in Yosemite.
+This *will* (not yet) fix the Google Drive menu bar icon when using the dark theme in Yosemite.
+It is a reversible operation, you can just run the script again.